Obstructing? Need Help Now!

 SOME MEDICATIONS MAY HELP

-Note: Many patients report good results having a supply of LEVSIN SL nearby at all times to decrease intestinal spasm that can occur from time to time for people with a history of SBO.
-This prescription is only available via physician prescription in most places.
+Note: Many patients report good results from having a supply of LEVSIN SL nearby at all times to decrease intestinal spasm that can occur from time to time for people with a history of SBO.
+This prescription is only available via a physician’s prescription in most places.
 An over-the-counter medication patients find useful is Chewable Gas-X. Many report good results chewing several of these tablets when boarding a flight to help prevent the change in air pressure at altitude from causing discomfort or obstruction symptoms.

 REQUEST A JUVENILE N-G TUBE

-Your doctor may want to insert a nasogastric (NG) tube through your nose, down your esophagus and into your stomach to relieve pressures and pump out stomach fluids.
+Your doctor may want to insert a nasogastric (NG) tube through your nose, down your esophagus, and into your stomach to relieve pressure and pump out stomach fluids.
 While the tube can be quite uncomfortable and used for days on end, your doctor may agree to try a “Juvenile N-G Tube.”
 The smaller diameter is more comfortable and may do the job for you just as well.

 ENEMA